 The fifth ingredient is tricalcium phosphate, a beneficial source of calcium and phosphorus.
 In addition, this additive is used in canned foods as an emulsifier — an agent designed to disperse a food’s fats more evenly in water.

 From here, the list goes on to include a number of other items.

-Unfortunately, the minerals listed here do not appear to be chelated.
+The minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Judging by its ingredients alone, Weruva Human Style looks like an above-average canned dog food.
+Based on its ingredients alone, Weruva canned dog food looks like an above-average wet product.

-As a group, the brand features an average protein content of 60% and an average fat level of 15%.
-Together, these figures suggest an overall carbohydrate content of 17% for the full product line.
+As a group, the brand features an average protein content of 57% and a mean fat level of 14%.
+Together, these figures suggest a carbohydrate content of 21% for the overall product line.

-Weruva Human Style Dog Food is a meat-based grain-free wet product using a generous amount of high quality meats as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Classic is a grain-free canned dog food using a generous amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word